Donairs, poutine, plantain, African stew, bannock and foods from many cultures are laid out on a large table.

 May 10, 2025–January 18, 2026

 Canada’s food is as diverse as its people.
-The way we eat is shaped by over 400 years of immigration.
-Food connects people to the past, to place, and to other people.
+How and what we eat is shaped by over 400 years of immigration and relationships between newcomers and Indigenous Peoples.
+Food connects us to the past, to place, and to each other.

 Explore the connections between food and immigration in Canada through the universal experiences of eating, making, and sharing food.
 Discover the surprising histories behind popular Canadian dishes.
-Learn how individuals and communities express themselves through food.
-Engage in diverse food traditions practiced in Canada through hands-on and multi-sensory activities.
+Learn how individuals and communities express themselves through food and engage in diverse food traditions practiced in Canada through hands-on and multi-sensory activities.

 Content Highlights